OpeOnikute/opeonikute.github.io/posts/sysconf-review.md

 image-theme: dark no-image-styling
 ---

-On the 8th of November, I attended the Sysconf Conference organised by the Sysdesign team.
+On the 8th of November, I attended Sysconf 2025.
 This was the best Sysconf yet in my opinion, although I barely had time to enjoy the talks in the last one as I was a [speaker](https://youtu.be/OH0CuqNpo_A?si=swXiRa8IdENZwA8g).

-This time however, I had all the time to attend more talks, and had a blast.
+This time, I was able to attend more talks and had a blast.

 ![Tweet about the conference](/media/sysconf-tweet.png)